oxguy3/schiff.io/_posts/2017-08-31-automating-slack-status-launchd.md

 ## The final script

 At the end of this mini-project, I ended up with two files -- the launchd config and the bash script.
-Here is each of them:
+Here is each of them (replace "hayden" with your own username):

 **/Users/hayden/Library/LaunchAgents/local.slackstatus.plist**